Injenia/mlspec-taxi/README.md

 ### **Full training process is made of 5 steps**

-Initialization: Performs GCS setup
+__Initialization__: Performs GCS setup

 ```bash
 python run.py initialize $RUN
 ```

-Preprocessing: Launches a dataflow pipeline that generates TFRrecords
+__Preprocessing__: Launches a dataflow pipeline that generates TFRrecords

 ```bash
 python run.py preprocess $RUN
 ```

-Training: Launches an AI Platform job that trains the model
+__Training__: Launches an AI Platform job that trains the model

 ```bash
 python run.py train $RUN
 ```

-Model export: Exports the model, if the training was configured to be an hyperparameter tuning, the best model (according to the evaluation metric) is exported
+__Model export__: Exports the model, if the training was configured to be an hyperparameter tuning, the best model (according to the evaluation metric) is exported

 ```bash
 python run.py select_best_model $RUN
 ```

-Validation: Launches a Dataflow pipeline that runs the exported model on the test set
+__Validation__: Launches a Dataflow pipeline that runs the exported model on the test set

 ```bash
 python run.py validate $RUN
 ```

-Evaluatrion: Prints model performances calculated on the validation results
+__Evaluation__: Prints model performances calculated on the validation results

 ```bash
 python run.py evaluate $RUN